J0K3R-Joel/BotBall_Library/doc/Considerations.md

 - In [./threadsafe_classes.md](./threadsafe_classes.md) every class that supports multi threading / threading is written down
 - In [./calibrations.md](./calibrations.md) you will find how to calibrate (and why you should consider calibration) the robot
 - The buttons mounted on the robot need to be the furthest point in the front and rear.
+- The tophats should be as low as possible, but they should not scratch the ground.
+If they are positioned too high, then the values are more inaccurate (since the sensor can not detect the difference between white and black as precise).
+If they are too low, they will scratch the ground and may get damaged.
+Also consider the shadow the robot casts onto the tophats.